 2. Buddha Jayanti (May month).

 Local speaks as a Buddha Purnima which means the birthday of Buddha.
 Buddha Jayanti honors Lord Buddha and is one of the most sacred days of the year in Nepal.
-According to the lunar calendar, the Lord Buddha’s birthday falls on the full moon of the fourth lunar month and is a day of great celebrations.
-Buddhists from all over the world travel to Kathmandu to attend the festival which includes ceremonies, prayer meetings and meditation sessions in Buddhist Pilgrimage sites at Boudhnath in Kathmandu.
+As per the lunar calendar, the Lord Buddha’s birthday falls on the full moon of the fourth lunar month and is a day of great celebrations.
+Buddhists from all over the world travel to Kathmandu to attend the festival which includes ceremonies, prayer meetings, and meditation sessions in Buddhist Pilgrimage sites at Boudhnath in Kathmandu.

 3. Mani Rimdu festival

 The Mani Rimdu festival performs in the 9th Tibetan month which usually falls in late October.
 Tengboche Monastery and Thame Monastery are the CenterPoint to celebrate this festival.
-The villages the most important part is when they receive the blessings from Rinpoche, and when the monks perform the masked Dance.
-After this, the whole village get together and dances until late into the night at Tengboche.
+In the villages, the most important part is when they receive blessings from Rinpoche, and when the monks perform the masked Dance.
+After this, the whole village gets together and dances until late into the night at Tengboche.
 These colorful and festive celebrations are the culmination of ten days of prayers on the Buddha of compassion, Chenrezig.
 The Mani Rimdu festival is done for the benefit of all beings.

 4. The Tenchi or Teeji or Tiji festival in Mustang (May / June).